Policy UL-AC01 Libraries' Faculty Sick and Medical Leave (Formerly UL-HR01)

 SICK FAMILY LEAVE:

-Since faculty members in the University Libraries earn vacation time and have sick leave available to them, this time should be used in lieu of the time outlined in Guideline HRG18, Paid Parental Leave for Faculty.
+Since faculty members in the University Libraries earn vacation time and have sick leave available to them, Guideline HR106, Paid Parental Leave for Staff Employees applies.
 Faculty may use sick leave up to six weeks immediately following the birth of the child by the faculty member.
+Additionally, Libraries full-time faculty are eligible for Paid Parental Leave under HR106.
 Any leave desired beyond this would fall under the terms of HRG11, Family and Medical Leave.

 NOTIFICATION AND DOCUMENTATION REQUIREMENTS:

-Owing to documentation requirements imposed by the Federal Family Medical Leave Act (FMLA) and the Dean’s role in granting medical leave, a faculty member shall notify his/her supervisor as soon as practically possible about medical absences.
+Owing to documentation requirements imposed by the Federal Family Medical Leave Act (FMLA), a faculty member shall notify their supervisor as soon as practically possible about medical absences.

-In order to ensure compliance with FMLA regulations, Libraries Human Resources shall be contacted by the faculty member or the faculty member’s immediate supervisor when any of the following occur:
+In order to ensure compliance with FMLA regulations, Absence Management shall be contacted by the faculty member or the faculty member’s immediate supervisor when any of the following occur:

-1. A faculty member has missed three consecutive days of work;
+- A faculty member has missed three days of work for the same reason/condition; or

-2. A faculty member discloses a medical condition or indicates they are seeking diagnosis or treatment from a physician for a medical problem; or
+- A faculty member discloses a medical condition or indicates they are seeking diagnosis or treatment from a physician.

 Although faculty members do not accrue sick leave, they are expected to record short- and long-term absences on their attendance record.